Christmas Gift Tags From Wood

 Step 8: Use E6000 for Adhereing the Washers to the Tag Tops

 Now take the rusty washers out of the solution and let dry on a paper towel to add to the gift tags.
-And glue the washers with a small amount E6000.
+And glue the washers with a small amount of E6000.

 Adding Charm